5 tips for a better work life balance

 1. Don’t be afraid to say no

-None of us are perfect, and none of us are in a position to say yes to every demand or request put on us.
+None of us is perfect, and none of us is in a position to say yes to every demand or request put on us.
 While it is healthy to be motivated and strive to do a good job in work, it is not healthy to make promises you can’t keep and put yourself under incredible pressure to meet unrealistic deadlines or expectations.
 Don’t be afraid to say no to demands that are unfair or unreasonable and will leave you staying in work long after everyone has left.

 2. Make your health a priority